 if the probing cycle is configured to also probe X and Y, it retracts the tool and proceeds to move away from probe, lowers the tool and then comes back towards it until it detects contact, then repeats that operation for the other side.
 It can then determine X0 and Y0 by reading the X or Y values at contact, add PX or PY, and add half the (preconfigured) diameter D of the tool itself.

-This is straightforward, nothing special to be said here so I'll just share my own habits:
+In case the G-code file was generated from a design that only used a single tool for all toolpaths, this is straightforward.
+Nothing special to be said here so I'll just share my own habits:

 if your G-code sender allows, raise the tool after zeroing.
 It is normally not necessary, but depending on your CAM post-processor's settings, the G-code may or may not contain an opening statement to do it, so this will give you a (little bit) of time to react if something unexpected happens.
 It is also required anyway in case your dust shoe model cannot be installed if the tool is lowered (and since zeroing with the dust shoe in place is not fun)

-double-check that the dust shoe is lowered at stock surface level and won't crash into anything during the job.
+If using a fixed-height dust shoe, double-check that it is lowered at stock surface level and won't crash into anything during the job.

 turn on the dust collection (and air jet/lubricant mister if applicable)

 put on your safety goggles and/or close the enclosure window.